 Better Work’s unique quality data about compliance, working conditions and enterprise performance in the garment sector, when widely shared and accessible to constituents and industry actors, is considered trustworthy, neutral, and highly valuable to inform sustainable change.

-Our data can empower national constituents to develop evidence-based policy informed by robust data, insights and knowledge of the apparel industry in their countries.
-Existing efforts will be scaled up over the next five years by expanding data collection methods and tools and aggregating robust data and evidence from different academic and sectorial sources, including from constituents and industry partners.
+It can empower national constituents to develop evidence-based policy informed by robust data, insights and knowledge of the apparel industry in their countries.
+Existing efforts are being scaled up by expanding data collection methods and tools and aggregating robust data and evidence from different academic and sectorial sources, including from constituents and industry partners.
 This will allow a deeper analysis of the data we gather.
 We will also strengthen communication on our findings, as well as build capacity of national constituents to access and utilize our data and evidence.

-As the programme is currently evolving its factory engagement model for the next five years, the types of data collected, and the systems required to use it effectively are also transforming.
+As the programme evolves its factory engagement model during the current strategic phase, the types of data collected, and the systems required to use it effectively, are also transforming.
 Better Work will continuously engage with global and national constituents to determine their data and evidence needs, informing operational adjustments for data collection and data sharing to support the advancement of their mandates.

 Better Work and the broader International Labour Organization (ILO) will continue their close collaboration on data and evidence.
 This means reinforcing the complementarity of data collection and facilitating data aggregation to inform policy advocacy on topics like wages, Occupational Safety and Health (OSH) and gender equality.